Alvarez & Marsal

 Phil has cyber investigations, led anti-bribery investigations, kickback investigations, IP theft cases, employment disputes, fraud investigations, cartel/anti-trust investigations, compliance review exercises, vulnerability assessments and supported commercial litigation & international arbitration matters.
 Many of these cases have been cross-border, requiring close monitoring of data security, data protection and privacy legislation as well as the appropriate use of technology.
 He has also acted as an IT Forensics Expert and given written testimony.

-Professor Richard Benham is the Chairman of The National Cyber Management Centre and founder of The Cyber Trust, a charity to help educate disadvantaged groups on cyber and digital safety.
+Professor Richard Benham is a Director of the Corsham Institute, Chairman of The National Cyber Management Centre and founder of The Cyber Trust, a charity to help educate disadvantaged groups on cyber and digital safety.

 He is also one of the pioneers of the study of Cyber Security Management having founded The National MBA in Cyber Security and The National Cyber Awareness Course.
 He is the World's first formal Professor of Cyber Security Management.